capytaine/capytaine/docs/developer_manual/installation.rst

     python setup.py build_ext --inplace

-Re-run this command to recompile the code if you change one of the Fortran files.
+Re-run this command later to recompile the code if you change one of the Fortran files.

 Add the current directory to the Python path with the following command.